-Overseas applicants (from schools outside the European Union) follow the same basic application procedure, but submit a Cambridge Online Preliminary Application (COPA) and high school transcript in addition to the UCAS form and SAQ.
+Overseas applicants (from schools outside the European Union) follow the same basic application procedure, but there may be earlier deadlines if the opt to be interviewed in an overseas location.
 It is important to check before you apply whether there is a pre-interview admissions assessment in your course that you need to register for.

 Many overseas applicants apply to be interviewed at King's College, Cambridge in the normal way.
 We are happy to provide one night's free accommodation for you at King's when you come for your interview if you need it and will provide travel instructions once you have applied.
 If you have an overseas address, we will provide an official document to enable you to apply for a visa to enter the UK for your interview.
 Please note that time will be very tight.
 If the visa application process in your country takes a long time it would be worth considering applying for an overseas interview.
 This means that, if selected, you are seen locally by an overseas team from Cambridge who interview you on behalf of the University and administer any test required.
 The University has in the recent past conducted admissions interviews in Canada, Malaysia, Singapore, Hong Kong, and PR China.

-Your English language skills need to be good enough for you to undertake an intensive and challenging academic course that is taught and examined in English.
+If English is not your first language, it is essential that your English language skills are good enough for you to undertake an intensive and challenging academic course that is taught and examined in English.
 Since we interview most of our applicants, we also use the interview (along with any written work or tests that are required for your course) to assess your communication skills in English.
 Some international students study English as part of their school qualifications - it is not a question of exactly which exams you have taken, but rather how good your English is when we meet you.

 - IELTS - applicants need to offer an overall score of 7.5 with no individual element under 7.0